JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

 3
 ```

+!!! warning
+    Notice that, in this case, the precedence of numeric literal coefficient is
+    still the same as that of the unary operators.
+Hence, the expression
+    `6/2(2+1)` leads to `1` instead of the conventional result `9`, which is
+    obtained by `6/2*(2+1)`.

 Additionally, parenthesized expressions can be used as coefficients to variables, implying multiplication
 of the expression by the variable: